The Polyakov loop dependence of bulk viscosity of QCD matter: Introduction

-We now consider the transport phenomenon in topologically massive gluonic fluid.
-This can be considered in the analysis of quark gluon plasma~(QGP) formed in relativistic heavy ion collision (RHIC).
 QGP is created in a state slightly away from equilibrium characterised by various transport coefficients in TFT.
 The shear and bulk viscous coefficients of a fluid are useful quantities to characterize it.
 These quantities are required as inputs to solve the relativistic viscous hydrodynamical equations which have been used in the description of the space-time evolution of the strongly interacting QCD matter formed in nuclear collisions at relativistic energies.
 To understand the properties of QCD matter, it is important to reliably estimate both the shear and bulk viscous coefficients.
-Like shear viscosity~\cite{jeon,moor1,moor2}, bulk viscosity also carries significant physical significance which are discussed in many recent works~\cite{bernhard, alford, bemfica, czajka, astrakhantsev, hattori, Ryu}.
+Like shear viscosity~\cite{jeon,moor1,moor2}, bulk viscosity also carries crucial physical significance which are discussed in many recent works~\cite{bernhard, alford, bemfica, czajka, astrakhantsev, hattori, Ryu}.
 We consider the bulk viscosity in pure topologically massive gluondynamics.
 The lattice simulation finds a non-zero bulk viscosity~\cite{meyer} in pure gluondynamics.
-To make the analysis simpler, the linear response theory~\cite{bala1} is taken into consideration in the present work.
+To make the analysis simpler, the linear response theory (LRT)~\cite{bala1} is taken into consideration in the present work.
 It helps to get the coefficients from the linear perturbation around equilibrium state of the fluid.
 As a consequence, the bulk viscosity $\zeta_T$ can be calculated from the well-known Kubo formula~\cite{jeon,moor1,moor2,benincasa}

-where $\Theta^{\mu}_{\nu}$ is the energy momentum tensor of field theory under consideration and $\omega$ is the frequency appearing through the Fourier transformation of the correlation between the spatial trace of the energy momentum tensor (EMT) densities.
+where $\Theta^{\mu}_{\nu}$ is the energy momentum tensor density of field theory under consideration and $\omega$ is the frequency appearing through the Fourier transformation of the correlation between the spatial trace of the energy momentum tensor (EMT) densities.
 We observe in Eq.~(\ref{em-emcoreltn}) how the bulk viscosity $\zeta_T$ depends on the trace of EMT densities of the quantum fields.
 Here, the Kubo formula is obtained from the linear response theory (LRT)~\cite{kapusta, jeon1, bala1, bala2} which reflects the assumption that the system maintains local equilibrium.
 Since, energy $\int d^3x~ \Theta^{00}(x)$ of the system is conserved, we can shift the spatial trace $\Theta^i_i$ by the energy or any multiple of the energy.
+The bulk viscosity diverges near the critical point.
+The diverging nature can be taken into account phenomenologically by expressing $\zeta_T$ in terms of the correlation length ($\xi$) as discussed below through Eq.~\ref{zeta_cr}.